 So why hasn’t longer form branded content caught on more?

-I have been seeking input from industry experts around the globe about key and emerging themes for a forthcoming Branded Content Marketing event that I’m helping put together in partnership with the BCMA and Like Minds.
+I have been seeking input from industry experts around the globe about key and emerging themes for a forthcoming Branded Content Marketing event that I’m helping put together in partnership with the BCMA.
 It follows on from the report on the future of the approach that I contributed to the latest edition of the Best of Branded Content Marketing ebook series.

 To kick things off I caught up with Ogilvy Group UK’s Vice Chairman Rory Sutherland.
 I wanted to try and understand more about why clients and their agencies are seemingly reluctant to produce long-form branded content.
 I wasn’t sure whether this has something to do with the economic realities of creating longer formats, or whether it’s more about an industry mindset that sees creativity as being a function of brevity.